360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 PRUNING – Early blooming shrubs, like rhododendron and forsythia, can be pruned after they finish blooming.
 Rhododendrons can also be deadhead although this is done primarily as a cosmetic function.
 If you don’t do it, you will still have blooms next year!
 The new candles on conifers can be pinched back or removed to keep growth in check.

-Tall perennials that bloom late in the sumer, such as Joe Pye Weed, Goldenrod, and Asters can be cut back to a third or half to reduce their height and increase bushiness.
+Tall perennials that bloom late in the summer, such as Joe Pye Weed, Goldenrod, and Asters can be cut back to a third or half to reduce their height and increase bushiness.

-FERTILIZING – Feed annuals in pots and hanging baskets weekly with a fertilizer like Jack’s Blossom Booster.
+FERTILIZING – Feed annuals in pots and hanging baskets weekly or bi-weekly with a liquid fertilizer like Jack’s Blossom Booster.

 After rhododendrons, camellias and azaleas have finished blooming, fertilizer with an acid fertilizer.

-In addition to giving Roses a granular feitilizer earlier in the season, they will benefit from additional fertilizer about every six weeks.
+In addition to giving Roses a granular fertilizer earlier in the season, they will benefit from additional fertilizer about every six weeks.
 Fish Fertilizer is an excellent choice for roses.

 TRAINING CLIMBERS – Roses, clematis and other vining plants may need some guidance.
 Carefully guide canes and branches and secure them with yarn or gardening tape.
 Avoid using wire.